 Coffee lovers can escape the midday heat by cooling down in a cafe and spotting even more murals in Penang.

-Alas, the mural of a young Lee Kuan Yen can no longer be seen as Coffee Addict has now closed down.
-But never fear: you can still see a coffee-themed mural in Secawan Hutton and a Frida Kahlo mural inside China House (stay for the salted caramel cheesecake!).
+Alas, the mural of a young Lee Kuan Yen in Coffee Addict and the coffee-themed mural in Secawan Hutton can no longer be seen as the cafes have since closed down.
+But never fear: you can still see a Frida Kahlo mural inside China House (stay for the salted caramel cheesecake!).

 More Penang blogs:

 - 10 best activities in George Town